 As a listing agent of properties which have had tenants, it is ideal to keep them informed about the process so they feel as they are in the know.
-Any showings I always inform the tenants and of course the seller so they are aware of the activity on the home.
+All showings shall be communicated with the tenants and of course the seller so they are aware of the activity on the home.
 Even though it is protocol to leave a business card after a showing, not all agents do so!
 I believe it is a courtesy to let the tenant/occupant of the property to leave a business card.

 Do the Tenants Prefer Accompanied Showings with Agent?

 This is another factor and some tenants prefer that all showings be accompanied by the listing agent.
 This will help the tenant to feel secure, however, accompanied showings can be a turn off to potential buyers.
 Often times buyers want to have access to the home with their own agent so they can freely discuss the property without having someone hovering over them.